-In this post , we are about to unravel how a proximity sensor works and what provide the necessary knowledge to make a proximity sensor at home.
-As the name suggests , proximity sensor detects whether an object is near or far from it.
+In this post , we are about to unravel how a proximity sensor works and what provide the necessary knowledge to make this project at home.
+As the name suggests, the unit detects whether an object is near or far from it.
 They can be designed in different ways.

 But, the most common method is the one based on INFRARED rays and OPAMP.
-Some common uses of proximity sensor can be seen in cell phones, automatic flush systems , automatic taps, hand dryers and never-falling robots.
+Some common uses of this device can be seen in cell phones, automatic flush systems , automatic taps, hand dryers and never-falling robots.

 1. IR led: Every led emits some form of electromagnetic radiation when powered up.
 From our household experience, we have known leds that emit visible light.

 But, there are also some special leds that emit infra red rays.
 Just as there can be visible led of different colours , IR led also emit rays of different wavelengths.
 Infra Red rays can be of varying wavelengths and can take up any value belonging to their waveband.

 So , it is very important that the IR photodiode used must be able to detect the particular wavelength of INFRA RED given out by the IR led.